stallinger-cx/obsidian-scripts/README.md

 # obsidian-scripts

-A JavaScript utility library for advanced Obsidian DataView integration.
+A JavaScript utility library for advanced Obsidian DataView integration using customJS.